confluentinc/cmf-sdk-go/v1/docs/DefaultApi.md

 ## GetApplications

-> ApplicationsPage GetApplications(ctx, name, optional)
+> ApplicationsPage GetApplications(ctx, envName, optional)

-Lists Applications
+Retrieve a paginated list of all applications in the given Environment.

 ### Required Parameters